Deep Fried Pickles are crunchy, flavorful, and SO tasty! They are breaded and fried to perfection, making them a crowd favorite!

-Why we love Deep Fried Pickles
+Why we love THEM!

-Deep fried pickles are one of our FAVORITE appetizers at restaurants.
-If they have them on the menu, we order them.
+Deep Fried Pickles are one of our FAVORITE appetizers at restaurants.
+If they have “frickles” on the menu, we order them.

 Did you know they are super easy to make at home?
 This recipe is here to prove it.

 These are sure to be a hit at any football party or family get-together.
 Make sure to make a big batch because these fried pickles don’t last long around a hungry crowd.

 Best Pickles for FRying

 There are lots of different pickles you can use for this recipe!
 You can use sweet pickles, but we really love dill pickles for breading and frying.

+Slice your own pickles.
 If you want to slice your own pickles I suggest cutting them just shy of a ¼ inch thick for the best pickle to batter ratio.

 How to Make Fried Pickles

-Leftovers: If you happen to have any leftovers, then store them, covered, in the fridge for a couple of days.
+To reheat.
 The best way to reheat them is in the oven.
 I like to crisp them up under the broiler for 1-2 minutes.
 You can also reheat them in an air fryer.

 For more favorite appetizers, try: